Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Unconditional constructions of one-ended spacetimes

 So, we can create a spacelike hypersurface $\Sigma_L\subset \mathcal{R}\cap \{t\geq T_S-\ep\} $ which intersects the center $\Gamma$ and whose endpoint $\mathbb{S}_L$ is strictly to the future of $\underline{C}_{\Gamma}$, since $\mathcal{R}$ is open.

-It is then easy to extend $\Sigma_L$ into an asymptotically flat spacelike hypersurface by solving the following ODEs \eqref{r.constraint}--\eqref{varpi.constraint} as in Proposition~\ref{spacelike.gluing.thm}, imposing $\lambda(\rho)>0$, $\nu(\rho)<0$, $\theta(\rho)$, $\xi(\rho)$ smooth to match with $\mathbb{S}_L$ and assuming $\theta(\rho)$, $\xi(\rho)$ compactly supported.
+One can then extend $\Sigma_L$ into an asymptotically flat spacelike hypersurface by solving the following ODEs \eqref{r.constraint}--\eqref{varpi.constraint} as in Proposition~\ref{spacelike.gluing.thm}, imposing $\lambda(\rho)>0$, $\nu(\rho)<0$, $\theta(\rho)$, $\xi(\rho)$ smooth to match with $\mathbb{S}_L$ and assuming $\theta(\rho)$, $\xi(\rho)$ compactly supported.
 One then obtains the MGHD $(\mathcal{M}_L,g_L,\phi_L)$ of the induced initial data on $\Sigma_L$, free of anti-trapped or trapped spheres, and such that $b_{\Gamma}$ is a first singularity, so one can then apply Theorem~\ref{uncharged.thm} to conclude.

+\item [Completion of the proof of Corollary~\ref{uncharged.cor} and Theorem~\ref{OS.thm.intro} for $q=0$].
 Note that the statement regarding the terminal boundary of the MGHD consisting of $\mathcal{S}=\{r=0\}$, a $C^1$-spacelike singularity follows from Theorem~\ref{Kommemi.thm} together with the monotonicity properties specific to the $F\equiv 0$ case, as first established by Christodoulou in \cite{Christo1}.
 In more details, we note that, in addition to $\mathcal{S}$, the only other possible boundary components are $\mathcal{CH}_{\Gamma}$, a Cauchy horizon emanating from the center and $\mathcal{CH}_{i^+}$, a Cauchy horizon emanating from $i^+$.
 In this construction, the metric is exactly Schwarzschild near $i^+$, thus\footnote{Note that, more generally, we always have $\mathcal{CH}_{i^+}=\emptyset$ if $F\equiv 0$ as proven in \cite{Christo1}.} $\mathcal{CH}_{i^+}=\emptyset$.
 Moreover, the fact that the spacetime is exactly FLRW to the past of a cone $C_H$ shows the terminal boundary is an (isotropic) spacelike singularity in this region, and therefore $\mathcal{CH}_{\Gamma}=\emptyset$ too.
-This concludes the proof of Corollary~\ref{uncharged.cor} and of Theorem~\ref{OS.thm.intro} in the case $q=0$. \end{proof}
+This concludes the proof of Corollary~\ref{uncharged.cor} and of Theorem~\ref{OS.thm.intro} in the case $q=0$. \end{enumerate}